Alameda & Contra Costa Counties

 Note: This is a partial accounting.
 Many agencies' individual costs remain undisclosed.

-Agencies across the region cited California DOJ guidance as justification for encryption.
-But this argument has significant holes.
+Agencies across the region cited California DOJ guidance to justify full encryption.
+The argument doesn't hold up under scrutiny.

 A 2020 California DOJ bulletin mandated protection of Criminal Justice Information (CJI) and Personal Identifying Information (PII) during radio transmissions.